Click on each photo to find out more about Committee members.

 Ros JenkeSocial Media

-Meleah has been on the ArtSouthWA Committee since 2012, is the past Chairperson, and is now an invaluable Vice Chair.
+Meleah has been on the ArtSouthWA Committee since 2012, is a past Chairperson, and is now an invaluable committee member.

 She is a well-known contemporary photographer with her own gallery and Open Studio in Kronkup and has participated in the Trail since 2012.